SyncfusionExamples/How-to-Create-Equal-Width-Tab-Items-with-Horizontal-Scrolling-in-.NET-MAUI-TabView/README.md

 </tabView:SfTabView>
 ```

 By following the above steps, you can create a Syncfusion TabView with equal-width tab items and horizontal scrolling functionality.
-This enhances the user experience by allowing easy navigation through multiple-tabs.
+This enhances the user experience by allowing easy navigation through multiple tabs.

 **Output**